teohxuen/website/content/report/final_report.md

 disableAnchoredHeadings: false
 ---

-## Acknowledgement
+## Acknowledgements

-- Bumblebee Team, especially Elec Team to bounce idea with
-- Zi Yang and Tan Chern Lin for providing feedback, Chen Jia Wei for troubleshooting.
-Marvin for giving the idea.
-- Guk Yi Siong for helping in obtaining power consumption data
-- Ananyan for  validating my mechanical ideas
-- Ms Annie, Patrick, KK, Graham
-- Parker Schless from Cornell AUV for his advice when I faced problems
-- Eugene for taking time to review the project and providing advice
-- School for providing the lab, lab equipment and resources
-- sponsors for helping the team also
+Firstly, I would like to thank Team Bumblebee for the opportunity to work on this project.This project would not have been possible without the support of the many dedicated Bumblebee Members.
+I am especially grateful to Chai Zi Yang and Tan Chern Lin Justin for taking the time to review my PCB designs, Chen Jia Wei for spending countless hours troubleshooting with me and Marvin Pranajaya for his valuable advice on the Power Management Board.
+I would also like to thank Guk Yi Siong for assisting with the collection of power consumption data during in-water testing and Ananya Agarwal for her work on the Battery Hulls.

+Additionally, I would like to express my gratitude to Parker Schless from Cornell AUV, for generously taking the time to address my technical queries on the implementation of the BQ40Z50 chip.

+I also wish to acknowledge the support provided by the NUS College of Engineering, particularly Ms Annie, Mr Patrick, and Mr Graham from the Engineering Design and Innovation Centre.
+I would also like to thank Prof Goh Cher Hiang and Mr Eugene Ee for taking the time to review my project and provide valuable advice.

+Finally, I am deeply grateful to my family for their unwavering patience and support through my journey in Team Bumblebee.

 ----
 ## List of Common Acronyms